 Further off, a girl with frizzy brown hair was practically vibrating with intensity, her nose buried in a copy of The Primal Cairn: A History of Resonance.
 A Vapour trying to out-read a thousand years of instinct.
 Gwen felt a flicker of pity for her; books could give you the ‘what,’ but they could never give you the ‘who.’

 “Welcome to the Cairn-Gait Conservatory,” the guide announced, his voice amplified by a subtle vibration in the air.
-He was five minutes late—likely delayed by a group of Vapours who had struggled to find the ferry crossing.
+He was five minutes late—likely delayed by a group of Vapors who had struggled to find the ferry crossing.
 It was only a simple finding spell.
 “Today, we commend those who have proven worthy.
 When you are sorted by the Primal Cairn, you do not merely receive a dormitory.
 You accept a Covenant.
 To advance the Art.
 To better the world.”

-“Rumour is he was raised by some American relatives—to hide him,” Charlotte gossiped, leaning closer to Sloan.
+“Rumour is he was raised by some American relatives—to hide him,” Estelle gossiped, her voice low and conspiratorial as she leaned closer.
 “No wonder he doesn’t look the part.”

 “How do they know it’s him?” a Newblood girl whispered nearby.